No. 1 in arts and science

-How has your institute managed to maintain an edge over all the other colleges of the country in the field of Arts and Science?
+How has St. Stephen’s managed to maintain an edge over other colleges in arts and science?

-St Stephen’s College is one of a kind.
-We started our vocation of service in education 140 years ago and we have been honing that skill all through these years.
-The founding fathers of the college were missionary scholars who were all fired up in the cause of education.
-They faced challenges and overcame each one of those challenges.
-At college we don’t boast of a fancy building or a tech-savvy campus—our pride is our young men and women.
-In Arts and Science, they learn the fundamentals and they learn it the hard way—without compromises.
-Perhaps that is why our students fare so well; that is perhaps why they win accolades all the way.
-Be that the Rhodes Scholarships that our students have been qualifying for regularly, or the high pay packages they command or the fantastic NGO work that they do; they excel everywhere because they’ve got their fundamentals right.
-Excellence and service.
-No compromises.
+St. Stephen’s college is one of a kind.
+We started our vocation of service in education 140 years ago and we have been honing that skill all through these years….
+We don’t boast of a fancy building or a tech-savvy campus—our pride is our young men and women.
+In arts and science, they learn the fundamentals and they learn it the hard way—without compromises.
+Be it the Rhodes scholarships that our students have been qualifying for regularly, or the high pay packages they command, or the fantastic NGO work they do, they excel everywhere because they have got their fundamentals right.
+Excellence and service—no compromises.

 What innovations did you bring in during the pandemic?